Dough Ball

 An individual portion of pizza dough, shaped into a smooth sphere after bulk fermentation.
 Each dough ball becomes one pizza, with typical weights ranging from 200-500g depending on the style.

-A dough ball (Italian: panetto) is the individual portion of pizza dough that will become a single pizza.
+A pizza dough ball (Italian: panetto) is the individual portion of dough that will become a single pizza.
 After bulk fermentation, the dough is divided by weight, shaped into smooth, taut spheres, and given a final proof before stretching and baking.
-The quality of your dough balls directly determines the quality of your pizza — proper shaping creates the surface tension needed for an even stretch and a well-risen cornicione (rim).
+The quality of your dough balls directly determines the quality of your pizza.
+Proper shaping creates the surface tension needed for an even stretch and a well-risen cornicione (rim).

 Dough ball weights by pizza style